Mon 22 August 2022

 This book is ideal for:

-• Kids (and parents) who like Minecraft and want to get into programming.
+• Kids (and parents) who like Minecraft and want to get into programming

 • Teachers or instructors who run after school coding clubs.

-Also check out Programming with Minecraft.
+You may also want to check out Programming with Minecraft.

 "I want to get my kids into programming."